grinnell-cs/csc151-images/_eboards/eboard27-1.md

 ### Introductory notes

-* I think we still have an unidentified quiz.
 * For clarity, here are the kinds of help you can obtain.
     * If you don't understand a topic, you can (a) attend mentor sessions, (b) sign up for a meeting with Sam, (c) TM Sam, (d) ask for an